IonutHaita/Solar-Tracker/Test_Case_and_Debug/Readme.md

   1. Sensor values - single: This option will print the values from the LDRs once and is very useful if you want to set your tolerance;
   2. Sensor values - continous: This option will print the values from the LDRs in a loop until you send another character via serial monitor.
 It is used to check if the LDR pins are correctly assigned and if they are working properly;
   3. Debug panel movement: With this option you can see in real time the direction of travel for the panel and for the servos.
+  4. Check solar panel voltage: This will display the voltage that the solar panel produces by mapping the output value from the ADC with a value that reflects the maximum output of the panel.
+This option can be used to calibrate the mapping function and ensure that the result is as close to the real number by using a DMM connected to the panel.